yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Power_Management/pm_sw_arch.rst

 This constraint is exposed to the user-level through the existing sysfs PM QoS interface for CPU Cores.
 Default constraint is "no constraint", but it can be changed as shown in the examples below:

    a.
-To set 100000 usec resume latency for the SoC, a constraint can be placed for CPU0 (or any other CPU core):
+To set 100 msec resume latency for the SoC, a constraint can be placed for CPU0 (or any other CPU core):

    .. code:: console